Harold Ford Jr

 former U.S. congressman in New York

-Harold Ford, aka Harold Ford Jr. is able to describe and examine the implications of changing trade, tax, financial regulation, climate change, health care, and infrastructure investment policy and how these changes will affect growth in a cross-section of industry spaces.
-Harold Ford relies on his experiences on the financial services and budget committees in Congress from 97-07 to forecast and analyze the dynamic differences the anticipated federal policy changes will deliver to the U.S. economy.
-To the surprise of some, because Ford is a democrat, Ford believes there's some upside to many of these changes, and he accepts that there are real risks to some of the propelled changes.
+Harold Ford Jr, aka Harold Ford is able to describe and examine the implications of changing trade, tax, financial regulation, climate change, health care, and infrastructure investment policy and how these changes will affect growth in a cross-section of industry spaces.
+Harold Ford Jr. relies on his experiences on the financial services and budget committees in Congress from 97-07 to forecast and analyze the dynamic differences the anticipated federal policy changes will deliver to the U.S. economy.
+To the surprise of some, because Ford Jr. is a democrat, he believes there's some upside to many of these changes, and he accepts that there are real risks to some of the propelled changes.